objectpartners/culture-slides/slides/personalized-tools.md

 ##  Personalized Tools

-* Letting the carpenter choose his or her hammer
+* Let the carpenter choose his or her hammer
   * Both hardware and software
-* Encouraging the team to try new tools
+* Encourage the team to try new tools
-* Selecting tools organically within the team
+* Select tools organically within the team